hchenqi/ViewDesign/README.md

 - `MaxFrame` and `MinFrame` convert a dimension from `Relative` to `Auto`, normalizing its child view with a max or min size.

-Some particular layouts have their own mechanism of calculating child region bypassing the size traits, like `OverlapLayout`.

 ### Reflow / Redraw

 Reflow is the process of propagating size change and calculating the layout of a view, determining the sizes and positions of its child views.
 Redraw is the process of propagating an updated region of a view and drawing its content including child views on the updated region.

-In general, the parent view provides a size reference `size_ref` to a child view, the child view calculates its size based on the `size_ref` or on its own, and returns its actual size to the parent view, which then calculates its layout and its own size.
+As a general process regardless of size traits, the parent view provides a size reference `size_ref` to a child view, the child view calculates its size based on the `size_ref` or on its own, and returns its actual size to the parent view, which then calculates its layout and its own size.
+Some particular views like `OverlapLayout` also define their own mechanism of calculating layout.

 If a view later changes its size by itself, it notifies its parent view, and the parent view calculates its layout again and might also change its own size.
 Reflow stops at the first parent view who updated its layout but doesn't change its own size.
 This final parent view then initiates redraw over its updated region.